Cholesterol Test Brisbane Northside

 Quitting smoking also improves HDL cholesterol.
 In fact, the absence of smoke within 20 minutes lets the body recover from a cigarette-induced spike.
 Three months, and the blood circulation and lung functions improve.
 A year and the risk of heart disease is half compared to a smoker.

-At Ubuntu Medical, we also do weight loss.
+At Ubuntu Medical, we also help with Gut Health.